 The European courts have also considered the question of the legal value of the fining guidelines in view of their soft law nature.
-The CJEU found in Dansk Rorindustry and Others that
+The CJEU found in Dansk Rorindustry and Others that in adopting such rules of conduct and announcing by publishing them that they will henceforth apply to the cases to which they relate, the institution in question imposes a limit on the exercise of its discretion and cannot

-4 Information from the Commission - Guidelines on the method of setting fines imposed pursuant to Article 15(2) of Regulation No 17 and Article 65(5) of the ECSC Treaty, quoted above, introductory paragraph.
+Information from the Commission - Guidelines on the method of setting fines imposed pursuant to Article 15(2) of Regulation No 17 and Article 65(5) of the ECSC Treaty, quoted above, introductory paragraph.

-^{5~} Guidelines of method of setting fines imposed pursuant to Article 23(2)(a) of Regulation No 1/2003, quoted above.
+5~ Guidelines of method of setting fines imposed pursuant to Article 23(2)(a) of Regulation No 1/2003, quoted above.

-6 Guidelines of method of setting fines imposed pursuant to Article 23(2)(a) of Regulation No 1/2003, quoted above, p.
+Guidelines of method of setting fines imposed pursuant to Article 23(2)(a) of Regulation No 1/2003, quoted above, p.
 2.

 depart from those rules under the pain of being found, where appropriate, to be in breach of the general principles of law, such as equal treatment or the protection of legitimate expectations.
-It cannot therefore be excluded that, on certain conditions and depending on their conduct, such rules of conduct, which are for general application, may produce legal effects.7
+It cannot therefore be excluded that, on certain conditions and depending on their conduct, such rules of conduct, which are for general application, may produce legal effects.